opaschall/CoherenceComparison/README.md

 ### Figure 1
 *Basemap (optical image, faults, and InSAR data footprint)*
 <br><br>
 - Use the following notebook to produce Figure 1: `/3_Making_figures/Figure_1_basemap/Fig_1_basemap.ipynb`.
-All of the necessary files are in the folder with the notebook.
+The geotiff file used to produce this figure is too large to sit in this Github repository.
+We used Google Earth Engine to download the geotiff optical image, which can be done for any region of interest.
 Use the `pygmt` conda environment for running this notebook.
 <br><br>
 - From here forward, the `earthscope_insar` conda environment is used exclusively.
 <p align="center">